MissStrong/ICD2O/Notes/Unit 3/Note 06 - HTML Self-Closing Tags.md

 </html>
 ```

 The line `<meta charset="utf-8" />` allows all Unicode characters to display correctly on the webpage.
-Without this line, some symbols, might not display correctly.
+Without this line, some symbols might not show up or might show up as just a □.